ConnectThink/WP-SCSS/readme.md

 - Compact - Removes all line breaks, unnecessary whitespace, and single-line comments.
 - Crunched - Same as Compressed, but also removes multi-line comments.

-See examples of each in [scssphp's documentation](http://scssphp.github.io/scssphp)
+See examples of each in [ScssPHP's documentation](http://scssphp.github.io/scssphp)

+- Current version of ScssPHP is 1.10.0

 #### Source Map Mode